nomicness/a-whole-new-world/laws.md

 **320.** No point values may be manipulated outside of the rules.

 **326.** A player may only become active upon submitting a rule in any form or a majority vote of the then active players.
-Given a tie vote the player is to be immediately add as active in the spirit of furthering the game.
+Given a tie vote the player is to be immediately added as active in the spirit of furthering the game.
+Also, let stand, that no individual may control more than one active player.